dirk-dms/mini-pov/README.md

 > A bare metal embedded rust persistance of vision project on an esperuino pico board with an Stm32F401CDU mcu

+This is a work in progress and by no means finished yet...

+## The basic idea

+> We strap the pcb and LEDs and powersupply to the back of the fan and fix the blades on the ground.
+> The fan will turn with ~50Hz and generate 2 tacho pulses per revolution to synchronize the video.
+> The leds are mounted vertically so we get a cylindrical display.
+> Since the PCB rotates we'll auto shut down the fan after a minute or so.
+> The tacho pulses connect to a CC input of Timer3 to (re-)enable the one shot timer (trigger it).
+> Timer 3 generates a CC output during the whole width of the image, which gates timer2.
+> Timer 2 runs continiously in gated mode generating a CC output
+> which is active high during each collumn update to gate Timer4.
+> Timer 4 runs continiously in gated mode generating a DMA request
+> for each Byte to send in a collumn upon update.
+> The DMA operates in Double Buffered Mode for continious operation.
+> Each column data contains the whole SPI command sequence to update a whole collumn.
+> Command bytes plus 12*2 Byes PWM values get sent to the SPI Port.
+>
+> Each single DMA transfer writes the whole image to the spi port.
+> The DMA transfer complete interrupt can then advance the buffer pointer
+> from the just finished buffer to next framebuffer.
+> In the background task we will actually have tripple buffering,
+> one Buffer being displayed, a next Buffer that is already prepared,
+> and a third one under construction by the background task.
+>
+> 12 * 60 Pixels resolution will be ok for some scrolling text,
+> so we'll need some Character Fonts stored somewhere too.
+> Internally we'll work with 8 Bit brightness values and
+> gamma correction will map them to 16 bit pwm values.

 ## Required Software

 - Rust 2018 edition